Subscribe for all my updates and don't miss a thing! Sign me up!

 Staying the day, though, will be no problem.
 There are many cafes and restaurants, and an assortment of sights to be seen, including a museum devoted to reggae and island culture.

-Taj Mahal in Ocho Rios is a shopping mall built on a grand scale, featuring a variety of upscale products, and also offers some of the best coffees, rums, and cigars on the island.
+Taj Mahal in Ocho Rios is a shopping mall built on a grand scale, featuring a variety of duty-free and upscale products.
+They also offers some of the best coffees, rums, and cigars on the island.
+And that's just one of the many duty-free shopping centers on the island, you'll find them plenty in the tourist areas.

 Kingston is one of the best places in Jamaica to buy quality artwork by some of the nation’s best artists.
 Frame Center Gallery and the Mutual Life Gallery are among the best known, and are recognized even beyond the island for the quality of art made available for viewing and purchase.